Pain and its alleviation

 Policy type: Policy

-The New Zealand Veterinary Association (NZVA) considers that pain has a negative impact on animal welfare and should be relieved whenever possible.
-Provision of appropriate analgesia should be standard practice.
+The NZVA considers that pain has a negative impact on animal welfare and should be relieved whenever possible.
+Provision of appropriate, timely and effective analgesia should be standard practice.
 An animal which is suffering, or is likely to suffer, unmanageable pain in the medium to long term should be euthanased.

 The International Association for the Study of Pain defines pain as follows: "Pain is an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage".